-By now, you should have started research for your Major Paper claim and topic.
-Remember that your final paper requires a bibliography of ten authoritative outside sources.
-For this assignment, though, using the research methods introduced to you (e.g. MLA International Bibliography, Academic Search Complete, Project MUSE, and JSTOR), select three of your references, preferably from three different resources or bodies of evidence.
+For this short paper, start research for your Final Paper or Project's claim and topic.
+Use this as an opportunity to brainstorm, explore lines of inquiry, find sources, and to narrow your paper or project idea.
+Find and select three useful, recent, relevant, and academic sources, preferably from three different resources or bodies of evidence.
 Then, using proper format, generate a bibliographic entry and annotation for each reference.
-Appropriate resources for annotation can include chapters in books, newspaper articles, journal articles, pamphlets and brochures, documentaries, films, news stories, and websites.
+Appropriate resources for annotation can include chapters in books, newspaper articles, journal articles, documentaries, and appropriate websites.
 However, select sources with care-do not just take the first that you find.
-Consider how each provides a different kind of evidence and how each may be appropriate in certain writing contexts.
-You may wish to group references around a central theme, idea, claim, or research question.
+Consider how each provides a different kind of evidence and how each may be appropriate to your final project.